Back-To-School Shopping & Budgeting

 - What items need to be prioritized?

-- Will they have free reign on their purchases or do they need your approval?
+- Will they have free rein on what they can purchase, or do they need your approval?

 Establish Their Spending Limit

-- You’ll want to share the budget with them.
+- It’s important they know their budget.
 Make sure they understand they can’t spend more than what’s given to them.

 - Pay with cash so they see the funds decrease as they spend it.